-> - To what extent are desired program changes occurring?
-Was there a significant difference or just a small difference?
+- To what extent are desired program changes occurring?
+Was there a significant difference or just a tiny difference?
 Is there a specific group that is not being impacted?

 - Is the program worth the resources it costs?
 What is the “return on investment” for this program or service?

-The fourth step is to discuss the results of the program evaluation and make informed decisions based on what the data tells us.
+The fourth step is to discuss the program evaluation results and make informed decisions based on what the data tells us.
 We will compile a summary report and/or slide deck presentation of the evaluation data for stakeholders internally and externally to review the results and discuss the implications.
-Good evaluations often lead to recommendations for improvement such as enhanced professional development, diversified participant recruitment strategies, and/or program model changes.
-This is an opportunity to discuss data collected and implications for future programming, including ongoing program evaluation practices within the organization.
+Good evaluations often lead to recommendations for improvement, such as enhanced professional development, diversified participant recruitment strategies, and/or program model changes.
+This is an opportunity to discuss the data collected and implications for future programming, including ongoing program evaluation practices within the organization.

 In today’s era of accountability, what gets measured gets done.
 If you don’t measure results, you can’t tell success from failure.
-Transform Consulting Group equips organizations to celebrate their successes and inform opportunities for growth.
-Contact us today for more information on how Transform Consulting Group can help assess the impact of your organization.
+Transform Consulting Group equips organizations to celebrate their accomplishments and inform growth opportunities.
+Contact us today for more information on how Transform Consulting Group can help assess your organization’s impact.

 Reinventing Government, Osborne and Gaebler, 1992.